 If your child puts things in their mouth, consider using cereal or giant pasta shells.
-You can move to rice, sand, or popcorn kernels as they grow.
+As they grow, you can move to rice, sand, or popcorn kernels.
 Pour the ingredients into a plastic storage container with a lid.
 Add scoops, cups, spoons, or even a few of their favorite toys.

 3. Sensory Bottles

 It can be super stressful when your little one has a full-on meltdown.
 A calming sensory bottle can help with those big feelings.

 To create a sensory bottle, you'll need an old water bottle, some glue, food coloring, glitter, and water.
 Mix it all up then glue the lid shut.
 When your cutie pie is feeling unsettled, they can shake up the bottle, then watch the glitter resettle at the bottle along with their calm feelings for a nice sensory experience.

 Finger painting is a favorite sensory activity and has both calming and stimulating benefits.
 All you need is finger paints, paper, and a smock if so inclined.
 If desiring easy cleanup, place the paper on a baking sheet designated for crafts or paint directly on the baking sheet.